nehaachar/Multi_Modal_Rag_Agent/README.md

 2. **Chunks** documents intelligently while preserving context
 3. **Stores** chunks as vector embeddings in a database (Chroma)
 4. **Retrieves** relevant information based on user queries
-5. **Generates** accurate answers using GPT-4 with the retrieved context
+5. **Generates** accurate answers using LLM with the retrieved context

 ## 🏗️ How It Works (Pipeline)